Show All Answers

 Parole is a conditional release from incarceration to serve the balance of the original sentence under the supervision of a parole officer.

-The conditions are the same and there is no difference between the terms Probation Officer and Parole Officer.
+The conditions are the same and there is no difference between the a Probation Officer and a Parole Officer.
 It should be noted that the there are two paroling authorities in Pennsylvania: the Common Pleas Court Judges and the Pennsylvania Board of Probation and Parole.
 The Board of Probation and Parole has parole and supervisory authority over those offenders sentenced to two years or more in prison.

 Intermediate Punishment is a sentencing alternative available to the Court that includes incarceration, electronic monitoring, intensive supervision, treatment and, in most cases, community service.
 Restrictive Intermediate Punishment is an enhanced version of Intermediate Punishment.
 Those offenders convicted of a violent offense are not eligible for Intermediate Punishment.

 The Accelerated Rehabilitative Disposition (ARD) program is a pre-trial alternative for certain first time offenders facing disposition on a non-violent offense.
 The District Attorney's Office must approve the offender's application.
-The Probation office supervises those placed into the program.
+The Probation Office supervises those placed into the program.
 Successful participants can earn a dismissal of the charges and are eligible for expungement of the charges.

 Offenders in compliance with the terms and conditions of their supervision may be granted permission to travel outside of the US with the approval of the receiving country, the assigned Parole Officer (PO), the District Attorney’s Office (DA) and a Chester County Common Pleas Court Judge.
 A Temporary International Travel Permit must be filed with the Clerk of Courts after obtaining the above approvals.
 Leisure travel will not be granted for offenders who owe a balance of restitution and/or are not in compliance with their payment plan for fines and costs.
 The department strongly discourages the international travel of sex offenders and violent offenders.

 Procedure: An offender requesting travel permission must inform their assigned PO prior to any travel plans being made to gain preliminary permission and to obtain the Temporary International Travel Permit.
 The PO will review the case to ensure that the offender is in good standing, requesting travel for a legitimate purpose, and if the purpose of the trip is for vacation that all restitution is paid in full and the offender is in compliance with his/her payment plan for fines and costs.
-The defendant’s attorney is responsible for completing Temporary International Travel Permit and should first contact the Consulate General Office of the destination country to obtain permission to travel.
-If permission is granted the defendant’s attorney may proceed with seeking the approval and signatures from the DA’s office, the assigned PO and finally the Judge.
+The defendant’s attorney is responsible for completing the Temporary International Travel Permit and should first contact the Consulate General Office of the destination country to obtain permission to travel.
+If permission is granted, the defendant’s attorney may proceed with seeking approval and signatures from the DA’s office, the assigned PO and finally the Judge.
 The document must be filed with Chester County Clerk of Courts at least 10 business days prior to the scheduled date of departure with certified copies distributed to the PO and DA’s office.
 The offender will notify the PO within 24 hours upon return.